 What adaptations helped animals survive during the Ice Age?
 Do we see these adaptations in present day animals?
 Students will investigate and discuss what adaptations future animals will have based on our changing environment.

-Students will explore how creations from Indiana innovators sparked inventions and even improvements of their inventions.
-They will challenge themselves and see if they can improve an object they use every week.
+Students will explore how creations from Indiana innovators sparked ingenuity and even improvements of their inventions.
+Students will challenge themselves and see if they can improve an object they use every week.

-Explore how objects move as students engineer a cardboard creation to solve a challenge.
+Explore how objects move as students engineer a solution to help our museum paleontologists at the dig site.
 Students will use the design process to brainstorm solutions, build prototypes and test their creation just like real Indiana engineers.

 Pioneers used simple machines and engineering to create a new life in Indiana.
-Students will learn how simple machines and innovations made their lives easier then and how Indiana is pioneering the way of the future now.
+Students will explore how simple machines and innovations made their life easier then and will design and build their own compound machine.

 Rocks and Minerals